Page 34: - Dominican Republic Again - Tropical Adventure /w Pics - From the beginning

 The Border with Haiti

-Haiti is constantly to my left defined by the ridge I am riding.
+Haiti is constantly on my left hand side defined by the ridge I am riding along.

-After the village, the road turns extremely technical.
-I am right in front of people’s homes just hammering it to continue forward progress.
-That is weird.
-I think that I must have missed a turnoff in town somewhere.
-I think that this can’t be right.
+After the village I rested at, the road turns extremely technical.
+I am right in front of people’s homes just hammering on the throttle to continue forward progress.
+That is weird to me thinking I must have missed a turnoff somewhere, this can’t be right.
 There is no other road in town, this has to be the right way.
-I ride on.

 Home with a great view

-The trail soon is less beaten down, much less.
+Soon the trail is less beaten down, much less.
 At times grass is growing across and it is difficult to distinguish the trail.
-I feel bouts of panic shoot through me.
-I hope I am not lost.
-I hope I have not wandered into Haiti.
+Bouts of panic shoot through me.
+"Am I lost and have wandered into Haiti?"

-I zoom my camera to a Haitian village across the valley.
-The deforestation is extremely evident on the Haitian side.
-It is a dramatic landscape with steep and sharp hillsides.
+With the camera zoomed to a Haitian village across the valley, the deforestation is extremely evident.
+It is a dramatic landscape with steep and sharp hillsides and little vegetation.

-The trail continues to change form.
-I ride through long sections of mud and water.
-There are areas where it is hard to distinguish the road, areas that are so narrow there is only room for a single track.
-At times the trail darkens, I feel engulfed in a canopy of green wet jungle, other times I ride on hillsides going almost straight up hill on bowling ball sized rocks.
-I am continuously surprised.
-I never have a chance to get bored with any conditions because soon they change, usually to something completely new and different.
+The trail continues to change form, there are long sections of mud and water with areas hard to distinguish where the trail is, and areas that are so narrow there is only room for a single track, too narrow for a jeep.
+At times the trail darkens and engulfes me in a canopy of green wet jungle, other times the trail runs up a hillsides almost straight up on bowling ball size rocks.
+Its a constant surprise, changing all the time, no time to get bored because soon it will change and usually to something completely different.
 This trail is an absolute motorcycle dirt rider’s dream.
-But, at the same time, I feel like I am just waiting for something major to go wrong with the motorcycle, I am having ‘way’ too much fun riding for it not to be bad.
+But, at the same time, I am just waiting for something major to go wrong with the motorcycle, this is ‘way’ too much fun for it not to be bad.

 Going up and getting greener